Raudius/files_scripts/docs/Admin.md

 If you are writing a new script and need to test it I would highly advise using a test environment.
 This will avoid any mishaps from affecting any live data.

-If for any reason you must test your scripts on a live environment, and do not want to make the scripts available to users yet, you can limit the app to the "admin" group from the Nextcloud "Apps" page (*\<hostname\>/index.php/settings/apps/installed/files_scripts*), by ticking the `Limit to groups` option.
+If for any reason you must test your scripts on a production server, and do not want to make the scripts available to users yet, you can limit the script to the "admin" group, by ticking the `Limit to groups` option.

 ## Flow